BACK TO THE HOMEPAGE

 Daisy recovered herself, "Well, no, she didn't - but that's quite all right Mr. Baccini!"

-VOLUNTEER A TRANSLATION OR AUDIO RECORDING USING THE TEMPLATES PROVIDED HERE!
+VOLUNTEER A TRANSLATION USING THE TEMPLATES PROVIDED HERE!

-Lonweb.org has been online since 1997 and it has always managed to remain a not-for-profit website offering all its resources for free.
-Most Daisy Stories, Arranger Stories and Opal Storiese have been translated by volunteers who just enjoy translating and being useful to people like you who are always on the lookout for good linguistic resources.
-Would you like to become one of our volunteers?
-You can start right away following a couple of very simple instructions: when translating the Daisy, Arranger or Opal Stories as a volunteer, please use the templates provided below and fit your translation into the parallel text slots provided.
-Before translating, you may check that the story has never been translated before.
-On the other hand, we love to publish more than one translation for any given story, so feel free to send us a translation of a story which has already been translated if you feel like it!
-After completion, please send your translation to robertocasiraghi@lonweb.org, it will be published in a matter of days, if not hours.
-Also, if you like to mention something about yourself (which may amount also to a professional curriculum!) or send us your photograph we'll be more than happy to publish it.
+Lonweb.org has been online since 1997 and has always managed to remain a not-for-profit website offering all its resources for free.
+Most Daisy Stories, Arranger Stories and Opal Stories have been translated by volunteers.
+Would you like to become one of them?
+You can start right away following a couple of very simple instructions: when translating the Daisy, Arranger or Opal Stories please use the templates provided below and fit your translation into the parallel text slots provided.
+After completion, please send your translation to robertocasiraghi AT elingue DOT net, it will be published in a matter of days.

 DAISY STORIES TEMPLATES